Frequently Asked Questions

 Independent: This means Alder Cove Capital, LLC is not a subsidiary of any larger entity.
 I own the firm and I work for clients - they're the boss.
 No one else calls the shots.

-Fee-only: This means the only way the advisory earns revenue is through client portfolio management or financial planning fees.
+Fee-only: This means the only way the advisory firm earns revenue is through client portfolio management or financial planning fees.
 There are no commissions, no trailing 12b-1 fees, no product referral kickbacks, no BS.

 A detailed pricing page with calculator can be found here.